Quip’s new $100M round will usher in more than just clean teeth – TechCrunch

 Mariychin was also attracted to Quip’s growth versus other consumer companies and its ability to be capital efficient and also consumer-centric, something he said was unique in the oral care business.

 “They aren’t expensive, but they are high-quality and solve consumer needs and pain points,” he said.
 “Simon’s origin was to improve brushing outcomes — only 50% of people brush twice a day now.
 However, with the brush built, they looked at what else they can do and expanded into the floss pick and mouthwash.
 What is impressive is that subscribers are now purchasing other products.
-Quip is now expanding into other parts of dental, like the liners, and that is atypical of others in e-commerce.”
+Quip is now expanding into other parts of dental, like the aligners, and that is atypical of others in e-commerce.”